Douglas B. Maddox

-Douglas B. Maddox (born January 1, 1966 in Manassas, Virginia, USA) is an American film producer, executive producer, and production manager.
+Douglas B. Maddox (born in Manassas, Virginia, USA) is an American film producer, executive producer, and production manager.
 Douglas Maddox was inducted into the Producers Guild of America in July 2007 and has since served as the National Capital Chair.
 Now he holds the position of Chair Emeritus.
 He is best known for producing the film, The Bill Collector, starring Danny Trejo and Undaunted, an award-winning biopic on the early life of author and speaker Josh McDowell.

 Producers Guild of America

-Douglas Maddox was inducted into the Producers Guild of America in July 2007 and has since served as the National Capital Chair and as a member of the Broadband Committee.
-Douglas was honored with the Marc A. Levy distinguished service award in 2011.
-He started the National Capital Chapter of the Producers Guild where he holds the position of Chair Emeritus of that chapter.
+Douglas Maddox started the National Capital Chapter of the Producers Guild where he holds the position of Chair Emeritus of that chapter.